You are homeless or threatened with homelessness if:

 Free phone number: 0800 0196 500

-During your interview, we help you complete a homeless application form.
+During your interview, we will discuss your housing options and record an application for homeless assistance.
 In line with legislation and to process your application, we will ask:

 - whether you are homeless or threatened with homelessness within 2 months of your interview

 - whether you are homeless intentionally or not

 - whether you have a local connection with North Ayrshire

 We may ask you to provide confirmation of your current situation.

 You should bring any letters, or documentation, relating to your homelessness.
 This will help us reach a quicker decision.

 You may bring a relative, friend, advisor or other representative with you.
 We will ask if you would be more comfortable being interviewed by an officer of the same sex.

 Information you give us is confidential.
 We will only use it to assess your application under the terms of the Housing (Scotland) Act 1987 Part II Homeless Persons (as amended by Housing (Scotland) Act 2001 Part I and the Homelessness etc. (Scotland) Act 2003).